Ryan-shamu-YT/homekit-esp8266-d5smart-gate/README.md

 ## How It Works
 The system uses an ESP8266 microcontroller to manage a relay and monitor the gate's operational state:
 - **Relay Control:** The relay pin (GPIO 14) triggers the gate motor.
-- **Status Monitoring:** The status pin (GPIO 12) monitors the gate's operation based on pulse patterns sent by the gate controller.
+- **Status Monitoring:** The status pin (A0) monitors the gate's operation based on voltage sent by the gate controller.
-- **Flashing Patterns:** The gate signals its state using pulse patterns, where the duration of HIGH and LOW signals indicates whether the gate is opening or closing.
+- **Flashing Patterns:** The gate signals its state using voltage levels, where the voltage of the IO/4 indicates whether the gate is opening or closing.
-- **Logic Level Conversion:** A logic level converter is used to shift the gate's 5V status signal to a 3.3V input suitable for the ESP8266.
+- **Voltage Conversion:** A VOLTAGE DIVIDING circuit is used to shift the gate's 5V status signal to a 1V input suitable for the ESP8266 A0 pin.

 The `main.ino` class implements:
 - `update()` – Triggered by HomeKit to open/close the gate.